 From September 2017 admissions are oversubscribed.
 This means that those parents wishing to secure a place at The Marvell College should make us their first preference to avoid disappointment and uncertainty.

 We can provide further information on the school curriculum, uniform, public examination results and extra-curriculum provision.

 For more information please contact Mrs M Stead – Head of Transition on 01482 799 132.

-The Marvell College admission arrangements are in accordance with the Admission Arrangements for those of Hull City Council, September 2013.
+The Marvell College admission arrangements for 2018 are in accordance with the Admission Arrangements for those of Hull City Council, September 2013.

 - Children in public care at the time when preferences are expressed and who are still in public care at the time of their admission to school, and those who have been previously looked after, (see note ix below)

 - Significant medical factors or exceptional family circumstances.
 (See note (i) below)

 - Being resident in the catchment area of the school (see note (ii) below.)

 - Having a brother or sister who will be attending the school at the expected time of admission (see note (iii) below)